 Admission to the PMHNP program is during the fall semester.
 All courses are fully online except those denoted as hybrid.
 Hybrid courses will require students to travel to campus no more than two times per semester.

-The MSN/PMHNP plan of study for full-time students can be completed in two calendar years if started in the Spring (January) term, or slightly longer if started in Fall (August).
+The MSN/PMHNP plan of study for full-time students can be completed in 2.5 calendar years.
 Students may develop a part-time plan of study with input from their faculty adviser.

 Students are responsible to locate their own preceptors and schedule hours for each clinical course.
 Information on potential new preceptors is made available through the Student Graduate Nursing Site on Blackboard.

 Students must be licensed and/or practicing in states included in the NLC Compact.
 States NOT included in the compact are: California, Illinois, Michigan, New York, Minnesota, Oregon, Washington, Nevada, Hawaii, & Alaska, US Virgin Islands, and American Samoa.

 Admission requirements and deadlines are posted on the MSN Applications and Forms page.
 A BSN degree is required for admission.

 Requirements upon Acceptance